Carlosf12/LLM-Prompting-Demos---Concepts/README.md

     python3 iterative_prompts.py
     ```

 The output in your terminal will show the results of the chosen prompting tactic.
+When running the `Generating Marketing Copy` demo, a file named `output.html` will also be created, which you can open in your browser to see a detailed, formatted report.